Innotas/jenkins_xfd/INSTALL.md

 # Raspberry Pi Stoplight Installation

+These steps describe how to set up a brand new Raspberry Pi as a Stoplight controller.

 1. Get a MicroSD card with NOOBS on it.
     1. Apparently you can buy MicroSD cards with NOOBS pre-installed on it.
 I didn’t do this, INSTEAD, I did:
     1. Format a MicroSD card and copy NOOBS files to it: